yannixeno/Weather-Whisper/README.md

 To use Weather Whisper, you'll need to obtain an API key from [OpenWeatherMap](https://openweathermap.org/)..
 Don't worry; it's a quick and easy process!
 Just follow the steps provided in the [Setup Guide](https://openweathermap.org/appid) to acquire your API key and configure the application.

-# Dependency
+# Dependencies
-To run WeatherWhisper, you'll need the following dependencies installed in your Python environment:
+You'll need the following dependencies installed in your Python environment:

 - [Python](https://www.python.org/): The programming language used to build the application.
 - [tkinter](https://docs.python.org/3/library/tkinter.html): The standard GUI library for Python.